BLIPs: Bayesian Learned Interatomic Potentials: Experiments

-Table~\ref{tab:uq_charges} reports the predictive performance and uncertainty quantification metrics on the particle system, averaged over four random seeds.
+\paragraph{Implementation Details:} We benchmark two architectures for this task: a standard Graph Neural Network (GNN)~\citep{gilmer2017neural} and the Equivariant Graph Neural Network (EGNN) proposed by~\citep{satorras2021n} using the same network hyperparameters and training protocol as in \citep{satorras2021n}.
+We then evaluate two Bayesian versions of the same architectures for UQ: Monte Carlo (MC) Dropout \citep{gal2016dropout}, using different dropout probabilities $p$; and Deep Ensembles \citep{lakshminarayanan2017simple} with four ensemble members.
+For BLIP, a compact invariant posterior network for both the message and update function coefficients is used.
+Additional architecture and training details are provided in Section~\ref{sec:arch_train}. \paragraph{Results:} Table~\ref{tab:uq_charges} reports the predictive performance and uncertainty quantification metrics on the particle system, averaged over four random seeds.
 Our method, BLIP, consistently outperforms MC Dropout at different dropout probabilities, and matches or exceeds Deep Ensembles in terms of both accuracy and uncertainty quality.
 In the non-equivariant setting (GNN), BLIP achieves the lowest MSE and best-calibrated uncertainty estimates, as indicated by the lowest NLL and CRPS.
 In the equivariant setting (EGNN), Deep Ensembles obtain the best overall performance, but only marginally surpass BLIP.
 Importantly, BLIP remains highly competitive while being significantly more efficient, requiring only a single model for both training and inference against four ensemble memebers for Deep Ensemble ($\times 4$ main model parameter size).
 Overall, these results demonstrate that BLIP offers high-quality uncertainty estimates without compromising predictive accuracy, and does so with lower computational overhead than common ensemble-based methods.